As a carer, there may be benefits, grants or other financial support available to you. You may be entitled to...

 Care and support services are not free.
 Most people have to pay something towards their own care and some will have to pay for all of the costs.
 The Local Authority may help towards the cost of your care, but this help is means-tested.
-This means that the amount you have to pay will depends on the type of care and support that you need and how much you can afford to pay towards your care each week.
+This means that the amount you have to pay will depend on the type of care and support that you need and how much you can afford to pay toward's your care each week.

 You may be able to access financial support through a Carer's Assessment.
 Your local authority may offer financial support directly to you to reduce any negative impacts of your caring role.
 Or they might provide alternative care for the person you’re caring for so that you can take a break.

 You may then need a financial assessment to see whether you’ll need to pay anything towards, or for all of, any help that is offered to you which will be coordinated through the local authority.
 The assessment may recommend financial help with things like; help with taxi fares if you do not drive, putting care in place so you can have a break from your caring role, gym membership and exercise classes to relieve stress or support with gardening or housework.
 These payments are called Direct Payments.
 Generally, direct payments for carers are a one-off payment given to support the carer to have some time to look after their own well-being.
 Direct Payments can be made to carers aged 16 or over.
 These are sometimes called a carer direct payment or carer budget payment.

 If you'd like help or advice, please contact:

 Redcar & Cleveland Social Services: Telephone: 01642 065070 Email: email@example.com

 Independent organisations who can provide advice on paying for care:

 - Age UK on freephone 0800 169 6565